IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 You can verify that your project is associated with your GitHub repo by clicking **Git URL** on the project's Overview page.
 The URL includes `github.com`; for example, `https://github.com/IBM-Bluemix/DevOps-Services-Docs.git`.

 <a name='ghrepo_to_new_ghrepo'></a>
+###Change from a GitHub repo to a new GitHub repo

-###To change from one GitHub repo to a new GitHub repo, follow these steps:
+To change from a GitHub repo to a new GitHub repo, you first configure your project to use the new GitHub repo and then move the contents from the older repo to the new one.

+####Configure your project to use a new GitHub repo
 1. Sign in to [DevOps Services][1].
 The My Projects page opens.
-**Note**: When you change from a GitHub repo to a new GitHub repo, you must take [additional steps to move your content after the new repo is created](#manual_GH_steps).
+2. For the project that you want to change, click the project settings icon.
 ![My Project page with project settings icon][15]
 3. On the General page, click **CHANGE REPOSITORY**.
 ![CHANGE REPOSITORY button on the General page of project settings][16]